WestonSF/ArcGISDataToolkit/ReadMe.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt]() file.